daronphang/investment_resources/central_banks/overview_and_tactics.md

 5) Higher demand for fixed-income assets will cause prices to rise and interest rates to fall.
 6) Lower rates make it cheaper to borrow money and encourages businesses/consumers to take loans.
 7) Asset allocations are changed as investors are more inclined to take bigger risks in stock market.
-8) Confidence in economy is restored.
+8) Confidence in economy is restored as market is "hedged" or safeguarded by Fed.

 ### Downsides:
 - Risk of devaluating domestic currency and potentially causing rampant inflation.